CEN3031-Group-4/HotSpotApp/README.md

 `nodemon server/server.js`
 At this point, the Express back-end should be running on port 5000.

-- production: Since the config file is not pushed when you deploy your app, you must specifiy your db uri in heorku.
+- production: Since the config file is not pushed when you deploy your app, you must specifiy your db uri in heroku.
 Set the uri in heroku as specified in [this](https://devcenter.heroku.com/articles/config-vars) resource.
 Make sure you name the environement variable "DB_URI".

 ## Project Features Implemented:
 - #### Gaussian Model Selection